OyvindSabo/compendiums/tdt4136-introduction-to-artificial-intelligence/09-inference-in-first-order-logic.md

 (a V b) V c becomes (a V b V c)\
 (a A b) ∧ c becomes (a ∧ b ∧ c)

+Also note that ¬A V A can be remove, since it doesn't say anything.

 **Example**\
 Let's consider the sentence:\
 "Men and women are welcome to apply."